Webcam Agency Fees and Splits in 2026: What's Fair, What's a Red Flag

 Some agencies deduct “expenses” before calculating your split, significantly reducing your actual earnings.
 Examples:

-• Platform fees deducted before split (should already be factored in)
+- Platform fees deducted before split (should already be factored into the stated split)

 Minimum Earnings Requirements